-Adoptions To learn more about the steps and cost of adopting children out of the foster care system, click here.Foster Parents To learn more about how to become a foster parent or to access our family life resources, click here.Pathway's Leadership Team Pathway's leadership team has more than 75 years of combined experience in serving youth in the foster care system.
+Adoptions To learn more about the steps and cost of adopting children out of the foster care system, click here.Resource Family To learn more about how to become a resource family or to access our family life resources, click here.Pathway's Leadership Team Pathway's leadership team has more than 75 years of combined experience in serving youth in the foster care system.

 Who We Are!"To make a difference in someone's life, you don't have to be brilliant, rich, beautiful, or perfect...
 You just have to CARE."
 Mandy Hale

 Right now in California, there are a large number of children that, due to abuse and neglect, need to be placed in loving, stable foster homes.
 Currently there are more than 62,000 children placed in foster care in California and within that number are 62,000 stories of loss, hurt, abandonment, grief, and sorrow.
-Who will step into these young lives and change these tragic stories into stories of redeemed hope - one child, one story at a time? .Our History: Since 2006, Pathway Family Services has answered the call to care for the needs of these foster children by training, certifying, and supporting foster parents in their brave efforts to re-write the stories of abused and neglected children.
-Pathway Family Services has transformed the lives of a great number of abused, neglected, and at-risk children and their families by providing safe homes, counseling, resources, and education for both foster children and foster parents.
-Established, proven, and respected, Pathway Family Services provides services to children in Kern, Santa Barbara, San Luis Obispo, Tulare, and Riverside Counties.
+Who will step into these young lives and change these tragic stories into stories of redeemed hope - one child, one story at a time? .Our History: Since 2006, Pathway Family Services has answered the call to care for the needs of these foster children by training, certifying, and supporting resource families in their brave efforts to re-write the stories of abused and neglected children.
+Pathway Family Services has transformed the lives of a great number of abused, neglected, and at-risk children and their families by providing safe homes, counseling, resources, and education for both foster children and resource families.
+Established, proven, and respected, Pathway Family Services provides services to children in Kern, Santa Barbara, San Luis Obispo, Tulare, and Riverside Counties and is in the process of initiating services in San Bernardino County.
 Pathway Family Services is fully committed to seeing the lives of these precious children healed, restored, and set on a steady path for life-long success.

 Our LocationsBakersfield/Corporate OfficeRiverside Office